 In Escambia and Santa Rosa counties, the Sand-and-Gravel Aquifer is the principal source of potable water for public supply.
 The Sand-and-Gravel Aquifer is unconfined or poorly confined, making it particularly susceptible to contamination by land uses.
 Land acquisition along the I-10 corridor between the Yellow and Blackwater rivers in Santa Rosa County would protect recharge areas that are important for future water supply sources.
+This area encompasses approximately 52,000 acres.

-Lafayette Creek
+Lafayette Creek (Figure 3)

 Originating in south central Walton County, the Lafayette Creek drainage basin is located northeast of Freeport, Florida.
 The main stem of the creek begins about seven miles east of Freeport and runs due west for about six miles before it turns south and empties into LaGrange Bayou/Choctawhatchee Bay.
-Additional purchases along the creek would protect many diverse natural communities and habitat types.
-In addition, any proposed acquisitions could also protect a portion of the water resources of Magnolia and Wolf creeks, both of which are significant tributaries to Lafayette Creek.
-Currently, the District owns 3,160 acres in fee simple along the creek, including 1,397 acres for DOT mitigation purposes.
+Any proposed acquisitions will protect a portion of Magnolia and Wolf creeks, both of which are significant tributaries to Lafayette Creek.
+Also, additional purchases along the creek will protect many diverse natural communities and habitat types.
+Currently, the District owns 3,160 acres along the creek, including 420 acres for DOT mitigation purposes.

-The area between the Choctawhatchee River and Eglin Air Force Base is part of the Northwest Florida Greenway Corridor which serves to protect open space stretching from the Apalachicola National Forest to Eglin Air Force Base.
+The area between the Choctawhatchee River and Eglin Air Force Base, which encompasses Lafayette Creek, is part of the Northwest Florida Greenway Corridor which serves to protect open space stretching from the Apalachicola National Forest to Eglin Air Force Base.
 It is intended to preserve environmentally sensitive areas, sustain existing military lands and airspace, maintain the economic viability of forest lands, and provide recreation.
-The District, in cooperation with Eglin Air Force Base, acquired a 1,095.3 acre conservation easement from Nokuse Plantation utilizing Department of Defense Readiness and Environmental Protection Integration (REPI) funds.
-Acquisition of this Conservation Easement will help ensure the protection of seepage streams within the Magnolia and Lafayette Creeks and buffer Eglin Air Force Base lands to the west.
+The District, in cooperation with Eglin Air Force Base, acquired a 1,095.3-acre conservation easement from Nokuse Plantation utilizing Department of Defense Readiness and Environmental Protection Integration (REPI) funds.
+Acquisition of this Conservation Easement will ensure the protection of seepage streams within the Magnolia and Lafayette Creeks and buffer Eglin Air Force Base lands to the west.